Fluorescence image-guided surgery: Detection techniques

-Live images from the fluorescent dye and the surgical field are obtained using a combination of filters, lenses and cameras.
+Live images from the fluorescent dye (typically protoporphyrin IX PPIX)and the surgical field are obtained using a combination of filters, lenses and cameras.
 During open surgery, hand held devices are usually preferred for their ease of use and mobility.
 A stand or arm can be used to maintain the system on top of the operating field, particularly when the weight and complexity of the device is high (e.g. when multiple cameras are used).
 The main disadvantage of such devices is that operating theater lights can interfere with the fluorescence emission channel, with a consequent decrease of signal-to-background ratio.
 This issue is usually solved by dimming or switching off the theater lights during fluorescence detection.

 FGS can also be performed using minimally invasive devices such as laparoscopes or endoscopes.
 In this case, a system of filters, lenses and cameras is attached to the end of the probe.
 Unlike open surgery, the background from external light sources is reduced.
 Nevertheless, the excitation power density at the sample is limited by the low light transmission of the fiber optics in endoscopes and laparoscopes, particularly in the near infrared.
 Moreover, the ability of collecting light is much reduced compared to standard imaging lenses used for open surgery devices.

 FGS devices can also be implemented for robotic surgery (for example in the da Vinci Surgical System).

+The fluorescence signal from tumor tissue is not very specific and includes autofluorescence from endogenous molecules.
+Thus, mass spectrometry as an analytical technique, which can specifically target individual molecules, is used as an orthogonal method to quantify the fluorophore in tissue.
+This is important to develop sensitive real-time monitoring in the operating theater.